mfonville/pa_gapps/README.md

 When you have extracted the most recent sources to be put in the package, and have ran all the other make-scripts, you can create a signed flashable ZIP-package using this script.

 # Changes in 'options' compared to original package
-Sunbeam has been completely removed from the package
+*Sunbeam has been completely removed from the package *Bookmarksync (bksync) does not exist anymore, removed then also all its traces from the scripts *More advanced options for removal:
+  *BasicDreams
+  *CMAccount
+  *CMUpdater
+  *Galaxy
+  *HoloSpiral
+  *LiveWallpapers
+  *LockClock
+  *NoiseField
+  *Phasebeam
+  *PhotoPhase
+  *PhotoTable
+  *Terminal
+  *Themes (Will break the link Cyanogen Settings to Themes though) *VisualizationWallpapers
+  *WhisperPush

+##Todo:
+Make a script that will automatically update the contents of gapps-remove.txt